mattarderne/denodo-post_api/README.md

 	3. Notice that a data source, base view and flattened view is imported
 	4. Open the VQL Shell

-1. We can now run queries against our flatted view in Denodo, such as `select * from f_post_api_test where lang  = 'TEST'` which will execute a POST against the API, and return the results from the API.
+1. We can now run queries against our flatted view in Denodo, such as the following, which will execute a POST against the API, and return the results, which can be joined to other applicable views:

+`select * from f_post_api_test where lang  = 'TEST'`

 ## Notes